sebastientourbier/synapsy-annual-meeting-04-21/README.md

-Standardized Neuroimaging Data Management inside Synapsy.
+Standardization of Neuroimaging Data Management inside Synapsy.

-It can be viewed at https://sebastientourbier.github.io/synapsy-annual-04-2021/.
+It can be viewed at https://sebastientourbier.github.io/synapsy-annual-meeting-04-21/.

 Presented in the context of the annual meeting of the NCCR-Synapsy project (https://nccr-synapsy.ch).